Modeling Language Evolution Using a Spin Glass Approach: Introduction

 Studying the lexicon, however, can contribute little to address the basic questions above, because words can change in a myriad ways, and it is not feasible to quantify and contrast any potential change in language efficiency with the number of possibilities effectively sampled, what in a physical system would be the energy-entropy balance.
+Furthermore, the study of lexical evolution has well known space-time limits defined by the concept of language family.
 Syntax, the structuring of words into sentences, is much more constrained: parametric approaches claim to reduce its diversity to a simple string of binary parameter values associated with each natural language \cite{chomsky1993theory}.
 The number of such parameters, initially thought to be few \cite{baker2008atoms}, has recently grown into the hundreds \cite{ceolin2021boundaries}, but they still span a much more limited set than the one spanned by lexical items \cite{moro2016impossible}.

 In recent decades, in fact, phylogenetic linguistics has advanced through the application of quantitative methods to generative syntax and the comparison of parameter values \cite{roberts2007diachronic,biberauer2005changing, longobardi2008syntactic,longobardi2009evidence, longobardi2013toward, galves2012parameter, ceolin2020formal, ceolin2021boundaries}.
 It has been shown that, contrary to long-held assumptions, syntactic features —- when analyzed within the generative biolinguistic framework —- can offer valuable insights into the long-term evolution of languages \cite{ceolin2020formal}.
 This approach reveals that syntax can carry a historical signal comparable to that of traditional etymological methods, but with sufficient verticality and greater chronological depth \cite{ceolin2020formal}.
 Recent research \cite{ceolin2021boundaries} has proposed that the integration of the Parametric Comparison Method (PCM) \cite{longobardi2009evidence, longobardi2013toward, ceolin2020formal} with theories of possible languages \cite{moro2016impossible} can elucidate phylogenetic relationships between language families.
 Following this line one may thus be able to extend the temporal scope of traditional comparative methods, offering a promising solution to long standing challenges in taxonomic linguistics \cite{ceolin2021boundaries}.